Key Takeaways

 Review All Existing Contracts

 The financing may have been provided by the asset's original seller or by a third-party lender, which is usually the case with car loans and mortgages.
-It is imperative that entities intending to enter into a payment takeover contract review and understand all existing contracts relating to the purchase/financing of the asset they are taking over.
+It is imperative that entities intending to enter into a payment takeover contract review and understand all existing contracts related to the purchase or financing of the asset they are assuming.

 Resale Restrictions